jbian92/To-Do-List/README.md

   By using the index of each task in the state variable **list** as the index in **checked**, I was able to create multiple checkboxes and have them working as independent checkboxes.

 ## Execute Big's Tech Roulette Week 4
-- Learned the basic concepts and fundamental ideas of React and JSX.
+- Learned the basic concepts and fundamental ideas of React and JSX
-- Used the React documentation and related resources to build a to-do list.
+- Used the React documentation and related resources to build a to-do list